erich666/Mineways/README.md

 **http://mineways.com**

-Mineways is an open source GUI program that exports Minecraft maps into 3D models for use in 3D software, printing and rendering.
-Mineways supports most Minecraft versions and offers many settings and functionality to customize the map export to your needs.
+Mineways is an open-source GUI program that exports Minecraft maps into 3D models for use in 3D software, printing and rendering.
+Mineways supports most Minecraft: Java Edition versions and offers many settings and functionality to customize the map export to your needs.

 <p align="center">
 <img src="banner.jpg" width="700" />